Xiangxiangzhu/UC-using-pulp/README.md

 # UC-using-pulp
+Using pulp package to implement UC problem;

 Modelling Unit Commitment Problem as a MIP problem, using pulp package and cplex(or gurobi) to solve it.
-Using pulp package to implement UC problem